apache/drill/contrib/format-xml/README.md

   "extensions": [
     "xml"
   ],
+  "allTextMode": true,
   "dataLevel": 2
 }
 ```

 ## Data Types
-All fields are read as strings.
+The XML reader has an `allTextMode` which, when set to `true` reads all data fields as strings.
+When set to `false`, Drill will attempt to infer data types.
 Nested fields are read as maps.
 Future functionality could include support for lists.

 ## Provided Schema
 The XML Format Reader supports provided inline schemas.
 An example query might be: